infamousjoeg/openshift-conjur-deploy/README.md

 following permissions in the namespaces of the applications that wish to authenticate with Conjur:

-- `pods [get, list]` to verify the pod's membership in its namespace
+- `pods, serviceaccounts [get, list]` to verify the pod's membership in its namespace
 - `pods/exec [create, get]` to inject a signed certificate directly into the pod

 # Usage